 A36 vs. Ar500

 A36 vs. Ar500 is not always a competition in shooting targets.
 They both have different properties and could be used in different situations.
-It is necessary to check the advantages in A36 vs. Ar500 Steel to be used as your target practice steel.
-The Difference between Ar500 and A36 will give you essential factors for deciding which one to use.
-In times, you could use the combination of both.
+It is necessary to check the advantages in A36 vs. Ar500 to be used as your target practice steels.
+The difference between Ar500 and A36 will provide you with important information to help you decide which one to use.
+You could use a combination of the two at times.

-In the shooting targets, for smaller and low powered bullets like 9mm from standard pistol, a36 is sufficient if you have to from A36 Plate vs. Ar500 Steel.
+If you have to choose between A36 Plate and Ar500 Plate for shooting targets, A36 Plate is sufficient for smaller and low-powered bullets like 9mm from a typical handgun.
 The much heavier versions, especially centered caliber model guns would require something stronger.
-In this case, Ar500 is preferable in the competition of Ar500 Plates vs. A36 Steel.
+In this case, Ar500 is preferable in the competition of Ar500 Plate vs. A36 .

-If you compare A36 Steel Price vs. Ar500 prices, you will notice that Ar500 is usually higher.
-Ar500 Steel Price Per Square Foot is USD 2.68.
+If you compare A36 Price vs. Ar500 prices, you will notice that Ar500 is usually higher.
+Ar500 Price Per Square Foot is USD 2.68.